denten-papers/harcourt-exposed/intro.md

 Julian Assange suggest a way forward.
 So do strategies of obfuscation described in the recent volume by Finn Brunton and Helen Nissenbaum.
 But can these isolated strategies amount to a broader movement for digital resistance?
-The book ends there, calling the reader to action.
 Because the erosion of privacy and the rise of the expository society happens through countless small, personal decisions, the answer must involve a collective response with the participation of every digital subject.
+The book ends there, compelling the reader to action.

 What is to be done?
 Compelled by Harcourt's call to action I suggest the following several avenues for exploration in search for viable models of